suz608/MiniBlogApp/README.md

 ### Backend:
 - Express.js: A lightweight, fast framework to build the REST API for handling blog data and user authentication.
 - MongoDB & Mongoose: MongoDB is the database for storing user information and blog posts, providing a NoSQL solution for handling dynamic and flexible data models.
 Mongoose is used to interact with MongoDB in an easy-to-use, schema-based manner.
+### Testing:
+- Cypress: A popular end-to-end testing framework for web applications.
+It allows us to write tests that interact with our frontend as a user would, testing both the functionality and the UI.
+- Playwright: A powerful framework for end-to-end testing.
+It's known for its speed, reliability, and its ability to interact with browsers in a more granular way than Cypress.

 ### Authentication:
 JWT (JSON Web Token): User authentication is handled via JWT, ensuring secure token-based login and session management.
 ## Screenshots